-Students pursuing the Ph.D. degree have up to eight years to complete their program, however this maximum should be required only in rare circumstances.
+Students pursuing the Ph.D. degree have up to eight years to complete their program.
 If the student exceeds these limits, the student may be dismissed for lack of satisfactory progress or, when circumstances are justified, may be required to retake some courses or take new courses to replace out-of-date courses.
-Typically, students complete their coursework in three (3) years, and complete their preliminary examination at the end of that period.
-Ph.D. students then have five (5) years from passing their preliminary examination in which to complete their degree requirements.
+Typically, master's plus students (those entering the program with a qualified master's degree) complete their coursework in three (3) years, and complete their preliminary examination at the end of that period.
+The research proposal and the final dissertation are typically completed in the subsequent two (2) years.